 Determining the questions your buyer personas are asking throughout the buying journey will help you gain insight into what keywords you should be developing your content around.

 Short vs. Long-Tail Keywords

 An important concept to remember when considering keywords is ‘long-tail keywords.’
 These are narrow keyword phrases that your specific customers will be searching for.
 Rather than having a broad keyword such as ‘backpacks,’ use a targeted keyword phrase such as ‘mountain backpack for short hikes’ or ‘lightweight mountain backpack.’

-As you’re developing your list, your buyer personas determine the language you use.
+As you’re developing your list, your buyer personas will determine the language you use.
 Hiking Harry will use different language than Mountaineering Molly versus Trail-Runner Terry.
 It’s important to keep each persona in mind as you create the list of keywords.

 Long-tail keywords greatly increase your ability to rank in the top 10 search results.
 They are specifically targeted to the person who is trying to find you.
 Once you have your keywords you can optimize your web pages and content around those keywords.

 If you need a hand with this process, Seapoint Digital can help.
 Whether it’s developing your buyer personas, determining the buyer’s journey, developing long-tail keywords, or creating content around those keywords, we’re experts in everything inbound marketing.